 The Kanto Regional Forest Office and National Forest Division, Ogasawara General Office of Ministry of Land, Infrastructure, Transport and Tourism are staffed with employees well-versed in the systems and techniques necessary for the conservation and management of forests and wildlife.
-These staffs manage the national forests properly in accordance with the Forest Law and other laws and regulations pertinent to the administration and management of national forests and provide the expert advice needed in the concerned operations.
+These staff provide the expert advice needed in the proper management of national forests in accordance with the Forest Law and other laws and regulations pertinent to the administration and management of national forests.